-Net gains on assets at fair value through profit or loss
+Net gains and losses on assets and liabilities at fair value through profit or loss

-Net gains on assets at fair value through profit or loss include both realised and unrealised gains and losses.
+Net gains and losses on assets and liabilities at fair value through profit or loss includes both realised and unrealised gains and losses.
 Movements are recognised in the Statement of Comprehensive Income in the period in which they arise.